timriley/my-site/source/articles/2023-10-20-open-source-status-update-september-2023.article.md

 ## Making our better errors better

 There was one interesting piece though.
 Earlier in this release cycle (back in June!), I overhauled our user-facing error handling.
 I added a middleware to [catch errors and render static error pages intended display in production](https://github.com/hanami/hanami/pull/1309).
-As part of this change, I adjusted our router to raise exceptions for mot found routes: doing this would allow the error to be caught and a proper 404 page displayed.
+As part of this change, I adjusted our router to raise exceptions for not found routes: doing this would allow the error to be caught and a proper 404 page displayed.
 So that was production sorted.
-For development, we [integrated the venerable better_error gem](https://github.com/hanami/hanami/pull/1311), wrapped by our own hanami-webconsole gem.
+For development, we [integrated the venerable better_errors](https://github.com/hanami/hanami/pull/1311), wrapped by our own hanami-webconsole gem.

 It was only some months later that we realised 404s in development were being returned as 500s.
 This turned out to be because better_errors defaults to a 500 response code at all times.
 [In its middleware](https://github.com/BetterErrors/better_errors/blob/fde3b7025db17b5cda13fcf8d08dfb3f76e189f6/lib/better_errors/middleware.rb#L109-L129):